CODeRUS/GyverLampCpp/README.md

     values should be combined.
 Example: NEO_MATRIX_ZIGZAG + NEO_MATRIX_BOTTOM + NEO_MATRIX_RIGHT + NEO_MATRIX_ROWS (or NEO_MATRIX_COLUMNS) = 11 (or 15).
 Matrix test effect at boot: Pixels started from left bottom.
-Red is horizontal from left to right, Green is vertical from bottom to top. rotation - value from 0 to 3, each value by +90 degree. dither - enable or disable dithering: https://github.com/FastLED/FastLED/wiki/FastLED-Temporal-Dithering
+Red is horizontal from left to right, Green is vertical from bottom to top. rotation - value from 0 to 3, each value by +90 degree. dither - enable or disable dithering: https://github.com/FastLED/FastLED/wiki/FastLED-Temporal-Dithering order - pixel order for leds. use lowercase 3 letters: "rgb", "grb" or similar

 connection - connection settings